YBouquet/deep_learning_2020/README.md

 `python performances.py`

-To generate the graph analyzing the performance of two models through cross validation (WARNING: doesn't work in the VM):
+To generate the graph analyzing the performance of two models through cross validation:

 `python graphs.py`
 --------------------